IDLE Sleep Latex Mattress Review

 Off the top our heads, we can’t think of any other company that allows you to dictate the firmness of each side of the bed.
 Zenhaven and Layla are double-sided mattresses, but they always have one soft side and one firm side—you can’t actually choose.

-Here’s a look at how the IDLE Latex Hybrid is constructed.
+Here’s a look at how the IDLE Latex is constructed.

 The core of the mattress is an 8″ layer of pocketed coils, which act as the primary support system.
 These coils are individually wrapped and lightly woven together so that, unlike typical innerspring units, the coils move somewhat independently of each other.
 This helps to reduce motion transfer on the mattress, which we discuss in more detail below.

 Sandwiching the coils are two layers of 100% Pure GOLS certified Dunlop latex foam, which is a responsive, durable, and breathable foam.
 The top and bottom layers are made out of natural wool, which is actually quilted into the cover.
 This material helps soften the bed and give it a little of that traditional pillow top feel (just a little).

 The cover is made of organic cotton and has an off-white color to it.
 This is a hallmark of organic cotton.
 Pretty much any mattress that has an organic cotton cover—including Loom & Leaf and Avocado—has that off-white tint.

 It’s very soft and is actually stitched down and has a really pleasant smell to it.
-Most new mattresses have a bit of a chemical or plastic smell to them, but not the IDLE Natural Latex Hybrid.
+Most new mattresses have a bit of a chemical or plastic smell to them, but not the IDLE Latex.
 It smells like a burlap sack or a farmers’ market (in a good way).

 As for how you clean the cover, you should just spot clean with warm water and a dab of mild detergent.
 The cover is not removable.

 Overall, the bed feels like exactly what it is: a coil mattress with a few inches of soft, but responsive foam on top.
 It actually feels like a combination between a fully latex mattress (like Spindle) and a traditional innerspring bed (like Saatva).
 It’s comfortable, but definitely has plenty of bi-directional support.